The Royal Society is committed to protecting and respecting your privacy.

 If your grant or award is funded through a source other than the core BEIS grant, we will inform you of the funding source and the reporting requirements of our partner, in accordance with our agreement with the partner.
 Occasionally some funders and partners may wish to contact you directly.
 We will seek your consent to share your personal contact details with funders and partners before they are able to contact you in this regard.
 You are under no obligation to accept funding from a funder or partner that you would not want your personal data shared with.

 The Royal Society relies on the assessments of panel members and independent reviewers from a pool of worldwide scientific experts across a broad range of disciplines.
-This is a fundamental component of our decision making process with respect to the research proposals and activities we fund.
-As part of our peer review process, we share your application details with our peer reviewers, some of whom may be based outside of the EEA.
+This is a fundamental component of our decision-making process with respect to the research proposals and activities we fund.
+As part of our peer review process, we share your application details with our peer reviewers, some of whom may be based outside of the UK and the EEA.

 Assessment of applications by panel members and peer review undertaken by independent reviewers is conducted confidentially and with the utmost integrity, for the purpose of obtaining the best quality views and opinions.